karleludo-code/black-manila-coffee/README.md

 # black-manila-coffee

-A vanilla HTML, CSS, and Javascript landing page.
+An exercise in design, built with vanilla HTML, CSS, and Javascript.